 No matter which legend you favour, the Warsaw Mermaid remains the city’s symbol and protector, and there is a small but lovely statue in her honour in the centre of the Stary Miasto (Old Town square) for visitors to pay homage to the city’s protector.

-Below, find a list of every castle I have visited in some capacity.
+Below find a list of every castle I have visited in some capacity.
 Those with blog posts have been linked – check back to find new linked posts!
-Please feel free to leave a comment if you have a question, recommendation, or simply want to reminisce about any of Europe’s amazing castles, palaces, chateaux, fortifications, […]
+Please feel free to leave a comment with questions, recommendations, or simply reminisces about any of Europe’s amazing castles!
+Included, find a mix of castles, palaces, forts, […]